buckldav/merit-learn/docs/javascript/basics/for-teachers.md

 #### Quiz 2

-At this point, I have students do a Kahoot related to the first three projects.
+At this point, I have students do a Kahoot related to projects 4-6.

 - [Teacher Link](https://create.kahoot.it/details/c06d6af9-0918-40dd-94b8-ea3a267b8a68)
 - [Single-Player Link](https://kahoot.it/challenge/?quiz-id=c06d6af9-0918-40dd-94b8-ea3a267b8a68&single-player=true)